m-thirumal/java-concurrency/README.md

 - Performing multiple task within same time frame but not necessarily executing at the exact same moment.

+Concurrency in a CPU is achieved through  `context switching`.

+#### How it works

+* Context Saving: When CPU switches from one task to another, it saves the current task's state in the memory(Eg: Program counter, registry..)
+* Context Loading: The CPU then loads the context of the next task and continues executing it.
+* Rapid Switching: The CPU repeats this process, switching between tasks so quickly that it seems like they are running simultaneously.

 # Parallelism

 - Executing multiple task at exact time by utilizing the multiple cores or processors.
+- To achieve parallelism, an application divides its tasks into smaller, independent subtasks.
+These subtasks are distributed across multiple `CPUs, CPU cores, GPU cores, or similar processing units`, allowing them to be processed in parallel.
 - [Basic Understanding](src/main/java/in/thirumal/parallelism/Definition.md)

 ```java